tomislav-varga/tomislav-varga/README.md

 ### 🚀 About Me

-I'm a motivated and detail-oriented **Junior Full Stack Web Developer** with a background in IT support and a strong passion for building useful, well-crafted digital products.
+I'm a motivated **Junior Full Stack Web Developer** with a background in IT support and a strong passion for building useful, well-crafted digital products.

 Earlier this year, I completed an **online coding bootcamp**, where I built web apps using modern technologies like **React**, **Node.js**, **MongoDB**, and **Tailwind CSS**.
 During this time, I also collaborated on team projects and worked in shared codebases using Git and GitHub.